bonsai-rx/sgen/docs/articles/why-bonsai-sgen.md

----
-uid: why-bonsai-sgen
----

-## Why should I care?
+# Why Bonsai Sgen?

-`Bonsai.Sgen` attempts to solve the problem of writing boilerplate code to create represent data structures in Bonsai.
+`Bonsai.Sgen` attempts to solve the problem of writing boilerplate code to model domain-specific data in Bonsai.
 Let's try to convince you by looking at a simple example.

 Let's we have a simple record-like object that represents a ´Person´: